kozqarashigi/book_tracking_website/README.md

 - Dilyara Akhmetova SE-2325

 ## Project Overview
 This is a **Book Tracking Website** built with **Node.js, Express.js, and MongoDB**.
 It allows users to register, log in, manage their profile, and track books they have read, are currently reading, or plan to read.
+Also, admins have their own panel where they can see and manage users and books.

 ## Project Setup